Find the Best Termite Inspection Companies for Your Business

 A comprehensive termite inspection is a systematic process designed to leave no stone unturned-or floorboard unexamined.
 Here's what you can expect when you schedule a professional assessment in Greeley.

 1. Exterior Inspection The inspector begins outside, walking the entire perimeter of your home.
 They examine the foundation for mud tubes and cracks, check soil conditions and grading for moisture problems, and identify any wood-to-soil contact.
-They will also look at porches, decks, and outbuildings, and note the presence of wood piles or excessive mulch near the structure3 8 4.
+They will also look at porches, decks, and outbuildings, and note the presence of wood piles or excessive mulch near the structure 4.

 3. Use of Specialized Tools Professionals don't rely solely on sight.
 They often use tools like moisture meters to detect elevated moisture levels within walls and wood, which can indicate a hidden leak or termite activity.
-Some inspectors may also use infrared cameras to identify temperature differences that can point to moisture pockets or nesting areas behind walls9 6.
+Some inspectors may also use infrared cameras to identify temperature differences that can point to moisture pockets or nesting areas behind walls 6.

-Find the perfect termite inspection for your needs
+Find the perfect termite inspection companies for your needs

 Get personalized recommendations and expert advice